 Good-hearted intelligent people into politics!
 More please!

 There are two topics I was thinking about that are close to me.
 One is beauty, as always 😀 I think it is so easy to fall into either of these opinions about beauty: it is stupid and superficial and it doesn’t matter at all, so the best is to avoid it, or it is something we should always consider and maybe it’s even a kind of responsibility to for example look beautiful.

 I think the search for beauty is so deeply and naturally inside us.
 And we can find it in so many ways and in so many things.
-It’s in colors, shapes, sounds, maybe even in things that are symbolic or can’t be sensed.
+It’s in colors, shapes, sounds, stories, anything.
 And searching for that is I think just one of the things we do naturally.

 Trying to collect that beauty we can see in the outside world and in some way adding it to ourselves I think is the most natural, fun and uplifting thing to do.
 And there is nothing superficial about it.

 I don’t think it’s in any way a responsibility to do this all the time, having those days when you do absolutely nothing to look nice, those are fun too.
 And in the end, noone or nothing can take away that true beauty that is always inside you.

 The other topic I like is why believing in things still matter.
 I see a lot of times people automatically giving up on positive or idealistic ideas and just accepting things working not really as they should be.